-In order to manage teaching of EME in KSMA (Kherson State Maritime Academy) the teachers of English for Specific Purposes (ESP) and Business EME integrated interactive teaching with aligned aims allowing the language to enter its natural environment: the engine room.
-Also were integrated theory and practice, i.e. contentbased learning and instructing in interactive environment was offered to the learners, and this created a symbiosis between student professional interests and learning activities.
+In order to manage teaching of EME in KSMA (Kherson State Maritime Academy) the teachers of English for Specific Purposes (ESP) and Business EME integrated interactive teaching with aligned aims allowing the language to enter itsn natural environment: the engine room.
+Also were integrated theory and practice, i.e. content-based learning and instructing in interactive environment was offered the learners, and this created a symbiosis between student professional interests to and learning activities.
 This, in its turn, triggered a successful communicative approach to EME, from which the professionally competent maritime discourse evolved.
 The instructing teacher's professional competence necessarily includes both theoretical and practical perspectives, which is facilitated by cross-curricular collaboration between them in form of organizing faculty development sessions, mutual visiting of each other's lessons, and master classes of teachers from special subjects department.

-As we stated above, there is obviously a conflict between theory and practice in teaching of EME, and to overcome this gap we enhanced collaboration especially between experienced seafarers who practically applied STCW (Table A-III/1, STCW Code) demands and standards and English language teachers.
-This approach helped to raise an extensive, relevant awareness of generic maritime discourse promoting mobility and globalization, seizing and imposing the maritime reality, not a utopia of idealized vessels.
-Firstly, teaching of integrated context improved teachers' cross-curricular competence and enforced authority for low risk communication in a context easily recognizable and therefore highly motivating for students.
+As we stated above, there is obviously a conflict between theory and practice in leaching of EME, and to overcome this gap we enhanced collaboration between requirements to experienced seafarers (Table A-III/1, STCW Code) with standards communicative English language teaching.
+This approach helped to raise an to extensive, relevant awareness of generic maritime discourse promoting mobility and globalization, seizing and imposing the maritime reality, not a utopia of idealized vessels.
+Firstly, teaching of integrated context improved teachers' crosscurricular competence and enforced authority for low risk communication in a context easily recognizable and therefore highly motivating for students.
 Secondly, it created room for oriented reflection and multilateral revision pedagogies and consequently improved EME.

-There was elaborated EME curriculum and academic program, which took into account the following: appropriate to a specific maritime setting (i.e. numerous marine engineering contexts);
+There was elaborated EME curriculum and academic program, which took Into account the following:

-determined context of situation (the marine engineer's various professional circumstances);
+appropriate specific maritime setting 1. to а (i.e. numerous marine engineering contexts);

-involving the participants from a specific shipboard or port speech community often marked by specific jargon (here, the marine engineer's);
+2. determined context of situation (the marine engineer's various professional circumstances):

-operating and shaped under specific sociolinguistic circumstances (STCW standards for operational and management levels for marine engineers).
+3. involving the participants from a specific shipboard or port speech community often marked by specific jargon (here, the marine engineer's);

-According to the model course 7.04 Officer in Charge of an Engineering Watch 1.5.1. in conformity with STCW 1995 table A-III/1 and Code Section B-IV/1 paragraph 7, and model course 3.17 Maritime English the English language both written and spoken is necessary for the exchange of communications relevant to the safety of life at sea.
-The Maritime English model course includes learning objectives which specify required learner's performance or what the learner must be able to do at the completion of the course.
+operating and shaped under specific sociolinguistic 4. circumstances STCW standards for operational and management levels for marine engineers).

+According to the model course 7.04 Officer in Charge of an Engineering Watch 1.5.1, in conformity with STCW 1995 table A-III/1 and Code Section B-IV/I paragraph 7, and model course 3.17 Maritime English the English language BOTH written and spoken is necessary for the exchange of communications relevant In llie safety of life at sea.
+The Maritime English model course includes learning objectives which specify required learner's performance or what the learner must br able to do at the completion of the course.
 Clear descriptors for the graduate attributes are laid down in the Yardstick of Maritime English Competency for Ship Officers (Cole & Trenkner, 2009) [4].
-Elaborating from the above and from the three prompts of the Swedish National Agency for Higher Education.
-1 - Knowledge and Understanding; 2 - Skills and Abilities; 3 - Professional Ethics and Attitudes (see even the Bologna Process Dublin Descriptors, 2004) the aims and objectives of the four year Marine Engineering programme at KSMA include communication aspects at sea in various ways, focusing on cross cultural communication, giving orders, socio-linguistic aspects, following standard watch keeping and safety procedures, critical, ethical and sustainable thinking and an ability to evaluate and develop personal competence in a lifelong learning perspective.
-Two central programme objectives to be interpreted according to the Yardstick of Maritime English Competency for Ship Officers (Cole & Trenkner, 2009) [4] are shared by us below:
+Elaborating from the above and from the three prompts of the Swedish National Agency for Higher Education, 1 - Knowledge and Understanding; 2 - Skills and Abilities; 3 - Professional Ethics and Attitudes (see even the Bologna Process Dublin Descriptors, 2004) the aims and objectives of the four year Marine Engineering program at KSMA includes communication aspects at sea in various ways, focusing on cross cultural communication, giving orders, socio-linguistic aspects, following standard watch keeping and safety procedures, critical, ethical and sustainable thinking and an ability to evaluate and develop personal competence in a lifelong learning perspective.
+Two central program objectives to be interpreted according to the Yardstick of Maritime English Competency for Ship Officers (Cole & Trenkner, 2009) [4] are shared by us below: